uncommoncode/uscpy/README.md

 # About uscpy
-uscpy (pronounced Microscopy) is a collection of main scripts and a library useful for common microscopy tasks.
+uscpy (pronounced Microscopy) is a collection of command line tools and a library useful for common microscopy image processing tasks.

-The main scripts are located in the root directory, and the library is provided in the ```uscpy``` directory.
+The command line tools are located in the root directory, and the library is provided in the ```uscpy``` directory.

 # Dependencies
 This code has several dependencies: